wwt/git-foundations/sections/section_11.md

 ## **Remove Branch3 from GitHub**

 1. Just in case you didn't confirm the merge action enough already, GitHub gives you the option to revert the operation.
 For our purpose, we can skip this step.
-2. In some cases, you may want to retain branches after you merge their changes into **master** or any other branch.
+2. In some cases, you may want to retain branches after you merge their changes into **main** or any other branch.
 In our case, we will remove **branch3** to keep from cluttering the repo with a history of all branches.
 Click the **Delete branch** button to remove **branch3** from GitHub.

 ![github-pull-branch-delete](../images/github-pull-branch-delete.png)